Frequently Asked Questions

 Do you have to go to school to be an acupuncturist?

-Should I consider Chinese herbs?
+Should I consider Chinese herbal medicine or supplements?

 As with everything in Chinese medicine, this depends on the individual.
 For patients that experience body pain, acupuncture and exercise is the first recommendation.
 Conditions that are considered more internal or chronic, such as anxiety, depression, infertility, nausea, diarrhea, constipation, menstrual complaints, headache, abdominal pain, nasal congestion, and numerous others, respond amazingly with Chinese herbs.
-Some patients are not candidates for Chinese herbs based on prescriptions, medical conditions, and other factors so it is always important to tell your practitioner about your health status when talking about herbal supplements.
+Some patients are not candidates for Chinese herbs based on prescriptions, medical conditions, and other factors so it is very important to tell your practitioner about your health status when considering herbal supplements.

-What health products do you sell?
+What health products do you offer?

 Do you accept insurance?

-I do not submit directly to insurance, but I am able to provide a “Super Bill” for patients to submit to their insurance.
+While I do not submit directly to insurance, I am able to provide a “Super Bill” for patients to submit to their insurance.
 If acupuncture is covered by your insurance, you will get directly reimbursed from your insurance company.

 Do you accept credit cards?